What Are the Side Effects of Aciclovir?

 - Children – this drug hasn’t been studied in children younger than 2 years so might not be recommended

-- People with hypersensitivity – Aciclovir is contraindicated in people who are highly sensitive to the drug itself or any of its ingredients, which means they’re likely to react negatively to it
+- People with hypersensitivity – Aciclovir should not be used by people who are allergic to the drug itself or any of its ingredients, which means they’re likely to react negatively to it

 Controlling your risk of side effects – since side effects could happen in anyone (though they don’t happen in everyone), the best way to lower your risk of side effects is to be completely honest with your doctor and tell them anything you think might be relevant.
 In general, keeping in good health is important in lowering the risk of many issues.